zenbase-ai/.github/profile/README.md

 ## Our Mission

 We aim to revolutionize AI prompt engineering and optimize AI workflows across various industries, empowering developers and companies to enhance their AI capabilities efficiently.

-## Our Projects

-- [Zenbase Core](https://github.com/zenbase-ai/core) - Our open-source SDK for automated prompt engineering in production environments.

 ## Founders